-If you are sending money home to Bolivia or planning to travel there, you may need to turn your USD, CAD, euros, or pounds into Bolivian boliviano.
+If you are sending money home to Bolivia or planning to travel there, you may need to exchange currency and turn your USD, CAD, AUD, EUR, or GBP into Bolivian boliviano.
 This is fairly easy to do now with apps like Remitly that let you send money internationally from the comfort of your home — and handle the exchange into Bolivia currency for you.

 For the current boliviano-to-dollar exchange rate, check out today’s rate with Remitly.

 As you get ready to exchange or send money, here is everything you need to know about Bolivia’s national currency, the Bolivian boliviano.

 The Bolivian boliviano (BOB) is the official currency of Bolivia.
 The symbol for the boliviano is “Bs.”
 The boliviano is subdivided into 100 centavos and is issued by the central bank of Bolivia, the Banco Central de Bolivia.

 - Currency symbols: Bs for bolivianos and c. for centavos